EquosTeam/Learn-Solana-BPF-Assembly/docs/foundations/01_introduction.md

 branch-level performance** or when you simply want to understand how Solana works at the lowest level... hacking if fun.

-If you have never touched BPF assembly before, don't worry—the following chapters build up from the ground level: registers, memory model, instruction syntax, and finally real-world examples such as a Fibonacci calculator written in only a few dozen instructions.
+If you have never touched BPF assembly before, don't worry, the following chapters build up from the ground level: registers, memory model, instruction syntax, and finally real-world examples such as a Fibonacci calculator written in only a few dozen instructions.